 We live in a super-connected world, where technology has forced our attention span down to less than 3 seconds.
-However, our brains haven’t changed much since we lived in caves, and although technology is changing our lives and what we pay attention to, some things don’t change.
+However, our brains haven’t changed much since we lived in caves, and although technology is changing our lives and what we pay attention to, some things don’t change, kids see better than they hear.

 One of those things is the way children learn from their parents how to ‘be’ in the world.
 In fact, prior to us telling them anything, they are watching what we do.
 As a parent, you may very likely have a few choice examples to share about your child’s ability to see better than they hear.